 This report addressed the first phase of the X1939 study, focusing on best practices recommendations for data and lifetime savings calculations, evaluation considerations and early retirement program design.
-DNV reviewed practices in three key jurisdictions across the country, MA, NY, and CA. The authors performed secondary research, six in-
+DNV reviewed practices in three key jurisdictions across the country, MA, NY, and CA. The authors performed secondary research, six indepth interviews with program staff in other states, and six in-depth interviews with trade allies in CT, some of which had bid into the competitive bid programs released to date in CT.

-The team identified eleven practices and recommendations that will aid the adoption of dual baseline calculation methodologies as well as the performance and the evaluation of Early Retirement programs.
+The team identified eleven practices and recommendations that will aid the adoption of dual baseline calculation (lifetime savings calculation that utilizes two efficiency levels and two time periods) methodologies as well as the performance and the evaluation of Early Retirement programs.
+For definitions of dual baseline calculations and some of the key concepts used in this report see Section 3.1.